InsMapper: Exploring Inner-instance Information for Vectorized HD Mapping: Methodology

-Let $Q_i = \{q_{i,j}\}_{j=0}^{n_p}$ represent the set of object queries belonging to the $i$-th instance, and $q_{i,j}$ denote the $j$-th point of the $i$-th instance. $q_{i,j}$ is correlated with all other queries in $Q_i$.
-To better fuse inner-instance object queries, each query is updated by a weighted sum of all queries in $Q_i$, as shown in the following equation:

-where $f(\cdot)$ is the fusion function and $\phi(\cdot)$ is the kernel in case nonlinear transformation is needed.
+Let $Q_i = \{q_{i,j}\}_{j=1}^{n_p}$ represent the set of object queries belonging to the $i$-th instance, and $q_{i,j}$ denote the $j$-th point of the $i$-th instance. $q_{i,j}$ is correlated with all other queries in $Q_i$.
+To better fuse inner-instance object queries, each query is updated by a weighted sum of all queries in $Q_i$ as: where $w_{i,j,k}$ demonstrates weights for query fusion. $f(\cdot)$ is the fusion function and $\phi(\cdot)$ is the kernel in case nonlinear transformation is needed. $f(\cdot)$ could be realized by handcraft weights, fully connected layers, or self-attention.
+In this work, self-attention is applied as $f(\cdot)$.

 In conventional object detection tasks, object queries are assumed to be independent and identically distributed (i.i.d.), making query fusion unnecessary.
-However, in the task of vector map detection, the query fusion module effectively aligns the update of queries and enables each point to pay more attention to neighboring points.
-Without the query fusion module, queries within the same instance cannot be aware of each other, rendering them "blind."
-The lack of information on neighboring queries prevents them from forming precise shapes, leading to a degradation in final performance.
+However, in the task of HD map detection, the query fusion module effectively aligns the update of queries and enables each point to pay more attention to neighboring points.
+It can greatly refine the initialized lines for better query initialization, leading to enhanced performance.
+Without this module, queries within the same instance cannot be aware of each other, rendering them ``blind''.
+Poor line initialization tends to have degraded detection scores.
+The effect of the query fusion module is visualized in Fig. \ref{query_generation_init}.

-\subsection{Inner-Instance feature aggregation}
+\subsection{Inner-instance Feature Aggregation}

-In addition to object query manipulation, InsightMapper performs inner-instance feature aggregation in the transformer decoder layers by incorporating an additional masked inner-instance self-attention module.
-The mask operation is inspired by \citep{he2022masked}.
-The decoder layer of InsightMapper is depicted in Fig. \ref{ins_self_attn}.
+In addition to object query manipulation, InsMapper performs inner-instance feature aggregation for predicted line refinement in the transformer decoder layers by incorporating an additional inner-instance self-attention module.
+Inspired by \cite{he2022masked}, inner-instance attentions are randomly blocked with probability $\epsilon$ for robustness.
+The decoder layer of InsMapper is depicted in Figure \ref{ins_self_attn}.